Systema Naturae: Taxonomy

 Linnaeus's work had a huge impact on science; it was indispensable as a foundation for biological nomenclature, now regulated by the Nomenclature Codes.
 Two of his works, the first edition of the Species Plantarum (1753) for plants and the 10th edition of the Systema Naturæ (1758), are accepted to be among the starting points of nomenclature.
-Most of his names for species and genera were published at very early dates, and thus take priority over those of other, later authors.
-In zoology there is one exception, which is a monograph on Swedish spiders, Svenska Spindlar, published by Carl Clerck in 1757, so the names established there take priority over the Linnean names.
-His exceptional importance to science was less in the value of his taxonomy, more in his deployment of skilful young students abroad to collect specimens.
+Most of his names for species and genera were published at very early dates and thus take priority over those of other, later authors.
+Zoology has one exception, which is a monograph on Swedish spiders, Svenska Spindlar, published by Carl Clerck in 1757, so the names established there take priority over the Linnean names.
+His exceptional importance to science was less in the value of his taxonomy, but more in his deployment of skillful young students abroad to collect specimens.
 At the close of the 18th century, his system had effectively become the standard for biological classification.

 Animals

 Only in the animal kingdom is the higher taxonomy of Linnaeus still more or less recognizable and some of these names are still in use, but usually not quite for the same groups as used by Linnaeus.
-He divided the Animal Kingdom into six classes; in the tenth edition (1758), these were:
+He divided the animal kingdom into six classes; in the tenth edition (1758), these were: